vicentinileonardo/old_website/aboutme.md

 ### Italian Mysteries

-I delve into the most intriguing unsolved mysteries in Italian history like the Monster of Florence, the P2 Masonic Lodge and the Aldo Moro kidnapping.
+I delve into the most intriguing unsolved mysteries in Italian history like the Monster of Florence, the P2 Masonic Lodge and the Vatican Bank Scandal.
 I am fascinated by these mysteries because they are so complex and involve so many different people and organizations like a big distributed system to be analyzed.

-I like to read articles and blog posts and watch documentaries about these mysteries to learn more about them.
+I like to read articles and blog posts and watch documentaries about these mysteries to learn more about them like the series "Blu notte - Misteri italiani" by Carlo Lucarelli.
 I enjoy the books of Gianluigi Nuzzi which uncover sinister conspiracies within the Vatican through secret document leaks...

+The general rule is: the more the mystery is complex, the more I like it and the more I want to dig into it.

 The twists and turns of the investigations remind me of the importance of critical thinking, open-mindedness and persistence in problem-solving - skills relevant both to studying and analyzing Italian mysteries and tackling the technical challenges of working in the software industry.
+The comparison might seem a bit far-fetched, but I think it's a good way to train my mind to think outside the box and to be open to **new ideas and perspectives**.

 Those are just a few of my passions outside of university and work.
 I find that following my hobbies keeps me learning, curious and engaged with the world.